elkysandor/elkysandor/README.md

 <h1 align="center">Hi 👋, I'm Elky Sandor</h1>

-<h3>Third year math, statistics & data science student at Hebrew university.
+<h3>Bachelor's degree from the Hebrew University In math, statistics & data science.
 Technologically adept, with a strong foundation in math and various programming languages.
 Has a positive attitude and eager to expand my programming knowledge</h3>

 - 🌱 I’m currently improving my ability as a **data scientist**